Jack Daniel's Sour Cherry Cobbler

 - Sprinkle with a bit more sugar if you like the cherries sweeter.

-- Drop the dough by tablespoons over the cherries.
-Leave in clumps, don't smooth out.
+- Drop the dough by heaping tablespoons over the cherries.
+Leave in clumps, do not smooth out.

-- Brush the top with some cream and sprinkle with sugar.
+- Brush the top with cream and sprinkle with sugar.

-- Place baking pan on cookie sheet (to catch any liquid that bubbles over)
+- Place baking pan on cookie sheet, this will catch any sauce that bubbles over.

-- Bake 50-60 mins in 350º oven and the top is golden brown and fruit is bubbling.
+- Bake 50-60 mins in 350º F oven.
+The top should be golden brown and the fruit bubbling.

-- Serve warm with scoop of vanilla ice cream.
+- Serve warm with scoop of vanilla ice cream or whipping cream.

 If I had these gorgeous cherries and Jack Daniels, I'm pretty sure they would have not made it to the cobbler stage...'just sayin..Looks delicious!